nfagan/grove-public/README.md

 This document is intended as a resource for people looking to build and run the program from source, and / or for developers interested in modifying or extending the program.
 For a non-technical introduction to this work, see the accompanying website: [https://grove.ooo](https://grove.ooo).

-I am currently still cleaning up the source code for public release; however, a pre-built binary and asset bundle for Windows is available [here](https://github.com/nfagan/grove-public/tree/main/releases) to demo (under releases).
+A pre-built binary and asset bundle for Windows is available [here](https://github.com/nfagan/grove-public/tree/main/releases) to demo (under releases).

 # build for macos